Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 #### Using the API
 We have derived a new API to reorganize the data so that it is arranged more hierarchically.
-This makes easier to transform the data into graphs in the `gmx_MMPBSA_gui`. **The original and the current API only differ in the name of the callable function, the disposition of the data in Per-wise decomposition analysis and in the new 'delta' key.
+This makes easier to transform the data into graphs in the `gmx_MMPBSA_ana`. **The original and the current API only differ in the name of the callable function, the disposition of the data in Per-wise decomposition analysis and in the new 'delta' key.
 If you want to use the original, see the [Amber manual](http://ambermd.org/doc12/Amber20.pdf#section.34.4)**